ArmDeveloperEcosystem/workshop-multiarch-aks/instruqt/aks.md

 `multi-arch-deployment.yaml` deploys the application to run on whatever node is available.
 However `arm64-deployment.yaml` and `amd64-deployment.yaml` implement an additional two lines of yaml called a `nodeSelector`, that only allows our application to run on either `arm64` or `amd64` based nodes respectively.

-In each file, we will need to update it to point to our ACR we were using in the previous steps.
+In each file, we will need to update line 21 of all three files to point to our ACR we were using in the previous steps:

-Change line 21 of all three files from:

 ```yaml
         image: <your deployed ACR name>.azurecr.io/multi-arch:latest